23A863N/23A863N.github.io/_posts/2024-08-01-applied-data-science-project.md

 The exmaple above tells us that the predictor classifies the sentence "28M Got my first girlfriend!" has a probability of 46.04% to be positive, and a 53.96% of being negative.
 If we were to personally observe and understand the tone of the sentence including the exclamation mark, it is more than likely a positive comment, but the predictor gives it a higher probability of being negative.

 ## Recommendation and Analysis
-Since the overall positive sentiment of 60% is really surprising, I should verify the predictions.
+Given the original intention and nature of the subreddit community, the overall positive sentiment of 60% is really surprising, therefore I should verify the predictions.
 I can first do so by running through and identifying the ideal number of topics.

 A different sentiment analysis model such as RoBERTa (Robustly optimized BERT approach) should probably be used.
 Since RoBERTa is an optimized variant of BERT, which has been trained with different hyperparameters and training data, it might perform better on sentiment analysis tasks when fine-tuned.